arciem/fuid/README.md

 # Friendly Universal Identifier (FUID)

-FUIDs are wrapped 128-bit unsigned integers, which gives them the same resolution as a UUID.
+FUIDs are wrapped 128-bit unsigned integers, which gives them the same resolution as UUIDs.
 FUIDs are serialized to Base62, which is a sequence of digits and alphanumerics.
 This makes them shorter and easier to handle than normal UUID encoding, yet when generated randomly they use a UUID generation algorithm and are therefore isomorphic with UUIDs.
 One advantage of using